Niclas Flehmig

 I completed my bachelor's degree in Mechanical Engineering at the Technical University of Munich (TUM) and continued my academic journey at the TUM with a master's degree in Mechatronics and Robotics.
 During this period, I stayed a semester abroad on Svalbard, where I studied Arctic Engineering at the University Centre of Svalbard.
 After this, I returned to Norway for a joint project between my home university (TUM) and the Norwegian University of Technology and Science (NTNU) to write my master's thesis.

-During my master's, I specialized in applied machine learning mainly for technical processes such as using Gaussian processes for quality assurance processes in the automotive industry and investigating the applicability of Gaussian processes for predictive maintenance in the fish farming industry.
+During my master's, I worked with applied machine learning mainly for technical processes such as using Gaussian processes for quality assurance processes in the automotive industry and investigating the applicability of Gaussian processes for predictive maintenance in the fish farming industry in Norway.

 Currently, I am part of the SUBPRO-Zero project at NTNU as PhD candidate.
-My research area is Incorporating AI in safety-critical systems.
+My research topic is Incorporating AI in safety-critical systems.

 Research

-My research is focused on how we can incorporate AI into safety-critical systems.
-For me, the question is not 'whether we can use it or not' because there are plenty of applications where AI can be helpful namely image recognition for cracks in pipelines, predictive maintenance for valves, or predicting leakage of liquid hydrogen.
-The research aims more towards how we can ensure that during deployment the AI operates in the same way as during our training and testing and how can we prevent any misbehavior of the AI.
-So, we want to make AI safe during operation.
-This can be achieved by adequate training and testing, monitoring during operation, and an appropriate system architecture that embeds the AI into a safe environment.
+My research is focused on how we can incorporate AI systems into safety-critical systems.
+For me, the question is not whether we can use AI systems or not.
+For AI systems, there are plenty of applications where they can be helpful namely medical image segmentation, predictive maintenance for technical assets, or enhancing safety in the process industry by predicting leakage of liquid hydrogen.
+My research aims more towards how we can ensure that during deployment the AI system operates in a safe and reliable manner.
+We address the complex challenge of AI safety and reliability through several key measures, i.e., monitoring, and system design.

 The objectives for this research are:

-- Investigating the Current State: Based on ISO/IEC TR 5469, we conduct challenges for AI in safety-critical systems and get a first look at some ideas of possible solutions.
-Moreover, we investigate the current state of AI in safety-critical systems which is mainly focused on autonomous systems.
+- Investigating the current state: Based on ISO/IEC TR 5469, we conduct challenges for AI in safety-critical systems and get a first look at some ideas of possible solutions.

-- Monitoring our AI: Same as for parts in a machine, we want to know what is going on in and around the AI.
-So, we want to have a real-time monitoring tool that tells us something about the inputs, the model itself and the outputs.
-This can help the operator to make decisions on the use of the AI.
+- Monitoring of AI systems: Same as for parts in a machine, we want to know what is going on in and around the AI system.
+So, we want to have a monitoring tool that tells us something about the inputs, the model itself and the outputs.
+This can help the operator to control the AI system and avoid accidents.

 -